-How Long Does a Roof Last? • Roof Lifespan for 49 Roof Types
+How Long Does a Roof Last? • Roof Lifespans by Roof Type

 With the Typical Warranty Period for Each Type of Roof